AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute/editing_the_homepage.md

 ## Contribution section

-The icon for this section is determined by the [`img`](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/4939e03ef83527fc618c11eb8f062c91988a91b3/index.html#L73) div.
+The icon that appears on the left for this section is determined by the [`img`](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/4939e03ef83527fc618c11eb8f062c91988a91b3/index.html#L73) div.
 It can be updating by changing the link within the `src` attribute to an alternate relative path of an image within the repo.

-The text can be edited in the `div` below by adjusting the heading and paragraph.
+The text can be edited in the [`div`](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/4939e03ef83527fc618c11eb8f062c91988a91b3/index.html#L76C24-L79C29) below by adjusting the heading and paragraph.

+The button is linking to the 'contribute' page and can be updated by modifying the `href` argument [on this line](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/4939e03ef83527fc618c11eb8f062c91988a91b3/index.html#L82C78-L82C112).

 ## News section